 Jonathan's main interests are developing fit-for-purpose measurement systems, developing numerical and analytical models of physical systems, providing robust, practical contact thermometry solutions, and digitalisation of the temperature measurement infrastructure.
 He currently represents the UK on several CCT and EURAMET TC-T working groups, is the UK representative on the EURAMET Technical Committee for Thermometry (TC-T), serves on standards committees including BSI and IEC, and is on the editorial board of the International Journal of Thermophysics and the Johnson Matthey Technology Review.
 He is a Fellow of the Institute of Physics.

 Areas of interest

 - Developing contact thermometry methods (thermocouples and resistance thermometers) to underpin UK standards and traceability in temperature measurement

-- Analytical and numerical modelling of physical systems
+- Multiphysics analytical and numerical modelling of physical systems

 - Solving real-world measurement problems in industry, government and academia

 - Temperature measurement in harsh environments